macadmins/macnamer/README.md

 * ``DOCKER_MACNAMER_TZ``: The desired [timezone](http://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
 Defaults to ``Europe/London``.
 * ``DOCKER_MACNAMER_ADMINS``: The admin user's details.
 Defaults to ``Docker User, docker@localhost``.

 If you require more advanced settings, for example if you want to hide certain plugins from certain Business Units or if you have a plugin that needs settings, you can override ``settings.py`` with your own.
 A good starting place can be found on this image's [Github repository](https://github.com/grahamgilbert/macadmins-macnamer/blob/master/settings.py).
+To use your own ``settings.py`` file, use the ``-v`` option:

+`` -v /usr/local/macnamer_data/settings/settings.py:/home/app/macnamer/macnamer/settings.py``

 # Database